MykolaMorhunCR/test/product_quality_control_iOS.md

+# Table of Contents

+core features are marked with ':star:' sign

 - [Epic 01.
 Onboarding](#epic-01-onboarding)

     - [:star: As user I can go through Onboarding to get known with functionality of App](#SPIOS-0101-As-User-I-can-go-through-Onboarding-to-get-known-with-functionality-of-App)